 If you pay for medical insurance as a deduction from your wages this should also take the tax relief into account.

+All you need to do is contact your local tax office or complete this form.
 Remember the 4 year time limit – a claim for tax relief must be made within 4 years after the end of the tax year to which the claim relates.

 Individuals under a certain age on renewal/start date: